 Consistent with our decentralized operating structure, our individual businesses are responsible for assessing and addressing human rights risks, including those related to modern slavery and child labor, in their own businesses and in their supply chains, based on their particular business and risk profile.
 However, ITW's corporate compliance team administers trainings for our colleagues around the world, as appropriate, including training on identifying and avoiding harassment in the workplace and mitigating modern slavery risk.
-Additionally, our business units are expected to operate in accordance with our Core Values, the ITW Code of Conduct, the Supplier Code of Conduct, the Supplier Expectations, the Human Rights Policy and other ITW policies and procedures (as described in this Statement).
+Additionally, our business units are expected to operate in accordance with our Core Values, and all other ITW policies and procedures as described in this Statement.

 Supplier and Risk Assessments; Supply Chain Verification.
 Our businesses evaluate prospective suppliers during supplier selection and periodically thereafter based on financial, legal and sanctions risk.
 The evaluation may include steps to assess human rights-related risks, such as a supplier questionnaire requesting information about the supplier's manufacturing processes, quality control, delivery, technology, and other information relative to overall management of the supplier company.
+Some of our businesses additionally screen their suppliers through a system that measures inherent risk, site risk and management controls relating to social, environmental and governance factors.
+Results are analyzed and continuous improvement is being applied wherever possible.
+This system is available to other ITW businesses who may choose to require it.